Your fingernails could have ridges for many reasons, ranging from stress to kidney and thyroid disease. Ridges in fingernails are usually harmless.

 Your fingernails can reveal a lot about the state of your health.
-Conditions ranging from stress to kidney and thyroid disease can cause changes in your nails.
 One common change is the appearance of vertical or horizontal ridges.
-Most of the time, ridges in fingernails are harmless.
+Learn more about why ridges in fingernails appear and what they can mean.

 Vertical ridges are furrows that run from the tip of your fingernail down to the cuticle.
 They are sometimes called longitudinal striations or bands.

-If you experience other symptoms like color or texture changes in your nails, it may be caused by a medical condition.
-In trachyonychia, or 20-nail dystrophy, the ridges may be accompanied by a change in color to your nails, or your nails may become rough or brittle.
+If you experience other symptoms like texture changes in your nails, it may be caused by a medical condition.
+In trachyonychia (twenty-nail dystrophy), the ridges

 Chemotherapy may also cause Beau’s lines.

 Trauma to your nails can cause red or brown spots to form underneath your nails.
-However, if you notice dark brown, black, or red color changes under your nails and you haven’t experienced nail trauma, this can be a symptom of a more serious condition, such as endocarditis or melanoma.
+If you notice dark brown, black, or red color changes under your nails and haven’t experienced nail trauma, it

-Sudden changes in your nails should be examined by your doctor.
+A doctor should examine changes in your nails.
 If you damaged your nail in an injury, you may wait to see how the nail and your finger heal for a few weeks before deciding whether to see a doctor.

-However, you should see your doctor as soon as possible if the injury resulted in:
+However, you should see a doctor as soon as possible if the injury results in:

 - a clean or ragged cut through your nail